Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Introduction

-Multi-Task Learning (MTL)~\cite{yolor,pix2seq_v2,lrdp,aggregated,uni_perceiver_v2} has consistently been one of the most popular techniques to solve such challenges.
+Multi-Task Learning (MTL)~\citep{yolor,pix2seq_v2,uni_perceiver_v2} has consistently been one of the most popular techniques to solve such challenges.
 It aims to utilize a single model to train on multiple tasks, jointly improving all tasks across various fields.
-For example, large language models~\cite{gpt3,chatgpt} have successfully trained a single unified model to handle all downstream tasks via an autoregressive architecture.
-Meanwhile, very few works try to build a unified modeling framework for vision tasks, such as Pixel2Seq V2~\cite{pix2seq_v2} or Unified IO~\cite{unified_io}.
-However, these works all focus on image understanding tasks and there has been no attempt to design a unified model to handle different temporal video understanding tasks.
-Although a few works have realized the importance of establishing a multi-task benchmark~\cite{hvu,ego4d} in video understanding, there is still a lack of relevant joint training framework.
-The above situations prohibit the development of generalist model in the video domain.
-Based on the success of unified modeling in the language and image domain, we aim to extend this promising paradigm to the video domain with a focus on handling temporal understanding tasks.
+For example, large language models~\citep{chatgpt} have successfully trained a single unified model to handle all downstream tasks via an autoregressive architecture.
+Meanwhile, some works such as Pixel2Seq V2~\citep{pix2seq_v2} or Unified IO~\citep{unified_io} have verified the effectiveness of multi-task learning on image understanding tasks, which further inspired related research in the video field~\citep{unloc,univtg,vid2seq,unimd}.
+However, they attempted to use the text modality to unify coarse-grained tasks like temporal video grounding and dense video captioning.
+We define 'coarse-grained' tasks as those involving long-duration actions (sometimes lasting several minutes) that occur sparsely within a video, making them relatively easier to detect.
+Moreover, they failed to address fine-grained tasks with associated datasets that do not rely on the text modality and require a deeper understanding of temporal visual context which needs more refined predictions.
+For example, TAS requires finely segmenting the entire video, GEBD demands accurately identifying each generic boundary, and TAD involves detecting all potential actions throughout the video instead of only one action corresponding to the text query.
+Therefore, no work has yet attempted to incorporate the above three tasks into constructing a unified model.